 Access Token – Enter the UVdesk Access Token copied from your UVdesk account.

 Company Domain – Enter the Domain Name of your company.
-For example – abc-support
+For instance – your helpdesk URL is – https://abc-support.uvdesk.com then company domain name would be – abc-support

 Customer Front-end View